cbsd/cbsd.io/docs/cbsd/docs/installing-cbsd.md

 # Installing CBSD

-**CBSD** — is a collection of tools simplifying the work with jails scripts, which will work on any hardware that runs FreeBSD.
 This guide assumes that you are installing CBSD on a freshly installed FreeBSD system as a number of configuration files [can be changed during install](https://www.bsdstore.ru/en/custom_freecbsd.html).

-For full functionality the following requirements are desirable:
+For full functionality it is advisable to have the following:

   +  FreeBSD version greater or equal of 10.0-RELEASE.
   +  amd64 architecture, because the development of CBSD is carried out under this architecture.